-Smartphone users have long enjoyed wireless charging and, thanks to BMW, electric car owners are next in line.
-In July, BMW will start manufacturing wireless charging pads designed to work with the carmaker’s plug-in hybrid vehicles.
+Smartphone users have long enjoyed wireless charging.
+Thanks to BMW, electric car owners can soon enjoy this perk as well.
+In July, BMW will start manufacturing wireless charging pads designed to work with the carmaker’s plug-in hybrid vehicles. #automagic

 “An alternating magnetic field is generated between the two coils, through which electricity is transmitted without cables or contacts at a charge rate of up to 3.2kW.
 This form of power supply to the high-voltage battery is extremely convenient for customers and involves a charging time of around 3.5 hours,” explained BMW.

-Drivers who are lucky enough to be driving a compatible car will simply have to park over a wireless induction mat like this, following the indications on the car’s display guide.
+Drivers who are lucky enough to be driving a compatible car will simply have to park over a wireless induction mat, following the indications on the car’s display guide.
 Then, after turning off the ignition, the car will simply start charging.